2015–16 Kentucky Wildcats women's basketball team

 The 2015–16 Kentucky Wildcats women's basketball team represented University of Kentucky during the 2015–16 NCAA Division I women's basketball season.
-The Wildcats, led by ninth year head coach Matthew Mitchell, played their home games at the Memorial Coliseum with two games at Rupp Arena and were members of the Southeastern Conference.
+The Wildcats, led by ninth-year head coach Matthew Mitchell, played their home games at the Memorial Coliseum, with two games at Rupp Arena and were members of the Southeastern Conference.
 They finished the season 25–8, 10–6 in SEC play to finish in a tie for fourth place.
 They advanced to the semifinals of the SEC women's tournament, where they lost to South Carolina.
-They received an at-large to the NCAA women's tournament, where they defeated UNC Asheville and Oklahoma in the first and second rounds before getting upset by Washington the sweet sixteen.
+They received an at-large bid to the NCAA women's tournament, where they defeated UNC Asheville and Oklahoma in the first and second rounds before being upset by Washington the sweet sixteen.